jaschdoc/logic-formulas/README.md

 # Formulae
-Handwritten tool to make it easier for me to work with logic formulas.
+Tool to make it easier for me to work with logic formulas.

 ## Getting Started
 ### IntelliJ